Division Guide to Student Policies

 Signature of PI:__________________________________ Date:____________________Signature of Trainee:_____________________________ Date:____________________The thesis committee has reviewed the relevant material and [ ] approves [ ] disapproves of the proposed arrangement.Signature of thesis committee chair:__________________________ Date:____________________The Associate Dean for Graduate Education has reviewed the relevant material and [ ] approves [ ] disapproves of the proposed arrangement.Signature of Associate Dean:________________________________ Date:____________________The Vice Chancellor for Research has reviewed the relevant material and [ ] approves [ ] disapproves of the proposed arrangement.Signature of Vice Chancellor of Research:_______________________ Date:____________________(Signed copy should be returned to the Associate Dean for Graduate Education, DBBS, Campus Box 8226)

-All entering students must complete three compliancy requirements.
+All entering students must complete three on-line compliancy requirements.
 Questions regarding these requirements may be directed to the Division Privacy Liaison (314-362-3362).

 *HIPAA 101 (Health Insurance Portability and Accountability Act)